 Total Organic Carbon or TOC is a measurement of the amount of organic carbon present in water.
-TOC can be measured in real-time, without reagents, with our TOC analyzers to improve water and wastewater process control and plant efficiency.
+TOC can be measured in real-time, without reagents, with our TOC sensors to improve water and wastewater process control and plant efficiency.

 In the drinking water industry, Total Organic Carbon is an important parameter that is often used as a general indication of water quality.
 Strict regulations are applied in many countries as elevated TOC levels have been directly associated with increased disinfection by-product (DBP) formation in the treatment process and bacterial regrowth in the distribution systems.
 In the United States, the Environmental Protection Agency (EPA) Stage 2 DBPR has set requirements for TOC removal based on source water characteristics.

 TOC analyzers / sensors are also used in the industrial sector as a general water quality index and indicator of contamination.